Pandharpur Wari: British era

+Palkhi route

 Wari in present times

 The Warkaris—whose patron deity is Vithoba—undertake the wari to Pandharpur, reaching there on a day before Shayani Ekadashi, the eleventh lunar day (Ekadashi) of the bright fortnight (Shukla Paksha) of Ashadha (June–July).
 Pilgrims carry palanquins of the saints from the places of their respective samadhi.

 Dindi

 The concept of Dindi (Marathi: दिंडी procession) or troupes of warkari devotees was introduced by Haibatravbaba in the early 1800s.
 A diṇḍī is a group of Hindu devotees of one caste or village who are part of a larger palkhi going to a holy site on pilgrimage.
 Some religious institutions and temples also have their own Dindi.
-Accommodation, meals and other facilities to warkaris are provided through their respective Dindi.
-Managing members of a Dindi usually travel ahead to make arrangements for food and shelter at their next stop.
+Accommodation, meals, and other facilities for warkaris are provided through their respective Dindi.
+The Managing members of a Dindi usually travel ahead to make arrangements for food and shelter at their next stop.
 All registered Dindis are numbered and assigned their place in the procession.
-Some walk in front of the palkhi and others behind it.
-During their march, flag and banner-carrying members are at the front of the troupe, and the drummer is at the center the Dindi.
+Some walk in front of the palkhi, and others behind it.
+During their march, flag and banner-carrying members are at the front of the troupe, and the drummer is at the center of the Dindi.

 Along with the procession, sevā is performed for the poor and needy, like dāna.

 The event is said to be one of the world's largest and oldest movement where people gather on one day each year and walk a distance of around 250 km.
 The Pandharpur Wari has been classified by the World Book of Records as "one of the most visited places in a day".

 Wari management

 The Dnyaneshwar palkhi is managed by Haibatraobua Arphalkar's descendants, the hereditary Chopdars, and the Alandi Devasthan Trust.

 The wari's schedule is published ahead of time and is strictly followed.
 It is detailed and minute details are made available, including starting location and the location of breaks, including lunch, rest and night stays.
-Every morning at early dawn, after worshiping the Saint's footwear, the palkhi leaves at 6am for the next stretch of the route.
+Every morning at early dawn, after worshiping the Saint's ‘Paadukaa/Paduka’(sacred footwear), the palkhi leaves at 6am for the next stretch of the route.
 A tutari (wind instrument) is blown thrice to alert all Warkaris.
 At the first signal, all warkaris get ready to leave.
 At the second signal, the Dindis stand in line and start walking at the third signal.
 After 4 to 5 km, they take a quick break for breakfast.